 Now, after being through with that part of my life, I went on to something that is “mandatory” (only 40% actually complete it, though) for all Norwegian males: The military service.
 Having a dual citizenship, I could easily have escaped, but chose not to – out of pure curiosity.
 I have never regretted that decision.
 Although military insignia in the cases of many officers appear to be a substitute for both brains and self-esteem, the military service was an interesting experience.
 I did my 2-month boot camp in the autumn of 1996 at Værnes Military Airport – co-located with the civilian airport just outside Trondheim.
 I then served the remaining months at Andøya Military Airport, on a small island in the far north of Norway.

 Having completed my year of marching and gun-toting, I went on to become a student.
-The wonderful years at the Norwegian School of Management (BI) in Sandvika passed so fast I was almost shocked when it was suddenly all over, and I had the documents awarding me the title of Master of Business and Economics (in Norwegian: Siviløkonom).
-During my time there, I was a highly active participant in the student union, notably as the Head of IT for 2 years, a journalist in Inside, the student newspaper, a member of the International Committee and a participant at the International Week in Zagreb in 2001 and a participant and sometimes co-organizer in a bunch of events.
+The wonderful years at the Norwegian Business School (BI), in Sandvika passed so fast I was almost shocked when it was suddenly all over, and I had the documents awarding me the title of Master of Business and Economics (in Norwegian: Siviløkonom).
+During my time there, I was a highly active participant in the student union, notably as the Head of IT for 2 years, a journalist in Inside, the student newspaper, a member of the International Committee and a participant at the International Week in Zagreb in 2001 and a frequent co-organizer and always a partcipant in a bunch of events.
 I was also in the Yearbook Committee for 2001 and and 2002.

 Besides these activities, I also ran my own IT consultancy – something I had actually started during my days in high school.